salu133445/musegan/docs/index.md

 ## Lakh Piano-roll Dataset(LPD)

-The Lakh Pianoroll Dataset (LMD) is a collection of 173,997 unique multi-track piaorolls derived from midi files in the Lakh MIDI Dataset (LMD).
+The Lakh Piano-roll Dataset (LPD) is a collection of 173,997 unique multi-track piaorolls derived from midi files in the Lakh MIDI Dataset (LMD).
 More infomaton about the LMD, please go to the [demo page](http://colinraffel.com/projects/lmd/) of LMD.

 - [lpd-matched](https://drive.google.com/file/d/0Bx-qnQlE_EmsWG1LbVY0MHY5ems/view?usp=drivesdk): 115006 midi files from 30887 songs converted into piano-rolls.
 These files are matched to entries in the Million Song Dataset (MSD).
 To make use of the metadata from MSD, we refer the user to the [demo page](http://colinraffel.com/projects/lmd/) of LMD.